Nonlinear differential Galois theory

-Let $\Lambda$ be the regular prime ideal of QDP that corresponds to the differential Galois group in Theorem \ref{th:3}, and assume that $\mathrm{ord}(\Lambda) = r$.
-Let $A$ in $\Lambda$ with the lowest rank and therewith irreducible.
+Let $\Lambda$ be the regular prime ideal of QDP corresponding to the differential Galois group in Theorem \ref{th:3}, and assume that $\mathrm{ord}(\Lambda) = r$.
+Let $A$ in $\Lambda$ with the lowest rank and therefore irreducible.
 Denoted $A$ as

 and let